 Make Pomegranate Molasses at home with this simple 3 ingredient recipe.
 With a flavor profile that is both sweet and tangy, pomegranate molasses is a widely-known staple in many Middle Eastern cuisines.
 With its complex flavors and color it can elevate both sweet and savory dishes with taste, color and consistency that is very unique.
-You will love it in your salad dressings, marinades and over panna cotta, cakes, ice creams, pancakes, waffles, grilled veggies and even over grilled meat.
+You will love it in your salad dressings, marinades and over Panna cotta, Cakes, Ice creams, Yogurt, Pancakes, Waffles, Grilled veggies and even over Grilled meat.

 What is Pomegranate Molasses

 Pomegranate molasses is a traditional thick syrup made by boiling and reducing pomegranate juice with sugar and lemon juice.
 It is an ingredient used in the Middle Eastern cuisine.
 Pomegranate molasses is rather intense in flavor so has a number of applications, both sweet and savory.

 Much like you might reach for vinegar, such as balsamic, in a vinaigrette dressing or marinade, pomegranate molasses adds acidity with a bit of sweetness.
 Sprinkled over salads, stirred into dips and sauces and over soups or stews, it is a flavor-changer with a beautiful ruby color.